appsmithorg/appsmith-docs/website/docs/reference/widgets/audio-recorder.md

 To upload recorded audio to [Amazon S3](/reference/datasources/querying-amazon-s3):

 1. Click the **+** icon next to the **queries/js** and choose your S3 datasource.
-2. From the Commands drop-down, Select the method **Create a new file**, and pass the necessary parameters.
+2. Select the method **Create a new file** from the Commands drop-down, and pass the necessary parameters.
 3. In the content body, add the following:

 ```